Komodo/komodo-website/src/pages/blog/2014-04/komodo_personal_license.html.md

 * we are only offering this special Personal license for a limited time
 * a company cannot reimburse you the cost of the license - companies should purchase the enterprise Komodo IDE license
-* you cannot purchase Upgrades and Support on this license
+* you cannot purchase an Upgrades and Support Subscription on this license
 * you cannot transfer your license to another owner
-* there will be no upgrade path to Komodo IDE 9

 ## Features